gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 When a Java library has multiple target Java platforms, select a compatible variant of its dependencies, or fail when none available.

 - When compiling Java library variant for Java `n`, then from the target library select the Jar binary with the highest target platform that is <= 'n'
+- Error cases:
-- Fail when there is no such Jar binary.
+    - Fail when there is no Jar binary with compatible target platform.
 For example, when building for Java 7, fail if a required library has target platform Java 9.
+      Error message should include information about which target platforms are available.

 ### Test cases

-- Consume a Java library that has different required libraries for each target platform.
-For example, for Java 7 it requires library 'a' and for Java 9 it requires library 'b'.
+- Given library `a` requires library `b`
+    - When `a` targets Java 6 and Java 7, and `b` targets Java 6, then both binaries of `a` are built against `b` Java 6.
+    - When `a` targets Java 6 and Java 7, and `b` targets Java 6 and Java 7, then `a` Java 6 is built against `b` Java 6 and `a` Java 7 is built against `b` Java 7.
+- Error cases as above.

+## Story: Resolution failures explain why library selector was attempted

+The goal is parity with the error reporting for `Configuration` resolution failures.

+- Show the path through the graph from the consumer to the problematic selector
+- Give a reasonable display name for the consumer, nodes in the graph and the selectors
+- Collect all selector resolve failures

 ## Feature backlog